 Mark possesses a unique blend of skills: pilot, photographer, instructor and guide.
 He has 25 years of piloting experience and considers safety his first and foremost responsibility.
 After that, he delights in helping guests get great shots, whether it’s assisting with f-stops or maximizing an aesthetic point of view.
 For those who have mastered the basics, he provides coaching on advanced techniques such as high-key exposures, focus stacking, high dynamic range, motion blur, macro and framing for effect.
 Mark is a firm believer in shooting it right in the field, and that it’s better to look for great conditions in nature than to spend hours fixing things in a digital darkroom.
 Before shooting, he encourages guests to experience a place, breath it in and ask, what makes this place special?
 He believes this is the first step to making powerful photos, and that it’s better to come home with one great image than a hundred nice ones.

 Mark was a career student who eventually graduated with a BS from the English Department.
-His jobs ranged from fry cook to chimney sweep, roofer to ranch hand, day care teacher to actor, and a few others he would rather forget.
+His jobs ranged from fry cook to chimney sweep, roofer to ranch hand, day care teacher to actor.
 When his attention finally turned to flying, he put all his time, money and effort into becoming a pilot.
 He maxed out credit cards in the process, reasoning they could be paid back when his flying career took off.
 But before he could be hired in Alaska, it was necessary to spend 2 years teaching others to fly and building a resume.
 Following two previous summer stints in Alaska, Mark returned for good and spent the next 5 years in a small village, flying an assortment of passengers and cargo including miners, prisoners, medivac patients, school kids, mail, caskets, and hay bales.
 During that time, he flew twin engine Navajos and single engine Piper Cubs, along with a variety of other aircraft on wheels, skis and floats.
 Eventually, Mark moved to Eagle River, a bedroom community about 13 miles northeast of Anchorage.
 By then, he was a seasoned pilot and successfully applied with Rust’s Flying Service.
 That was 18 years ago.
-He has since enjoyed piloting and guiding to the varied locations this reputable company offers on its tours.
+He has since enjoyed piloting and guiding in the varied locations this reputable company offers on its tours.